Gokuldev-PS/-RealTime_Fleet_Management/README.md

 1. This demo uses Terraform  to spin up resources that are needed.

-2. Update the `terraform/variables.tf` file for the following variables with your Cloud API credentials.
+2. Update the `terraform/variables.tf` file for the following variables with your Cloud API credentials as well your MongoDB Details.

 ```
 variable "confluent_cloud_api_key" {